maxlebedev/maleficer/README.md

 	- alternate mapgen, with non-rect rooms
 		- laberynth with locked doors
 		- set-piece features
+	- consider learned spells starting with maxed cooldown
+	- In caves, NPCs shouldn't spawn too close to player
+	- spell power buget should be `lvl * some multiple`
+# BUGS
 	- Found a wall I was able to walk through.
-BUG
 	- When learning and unlearning spells, npcs take a turn, but health loss isn't reflected until player moves
-	- consider learned spells starting with maxed cooldown